facebook/infer/_docs/01-racerd.md

 The way to fix this warning is to add a `@ThreadSafe` annotation to the interface `I`, which will enforce the thread-safety of each of the implementations of `I`.

-You might wonder why it's necessary to annotate `I`--can't RacerD just look at all the implementations of `i` at the call site for `bar`?
-Although this is a fine idea idea in principle, but a bad idea in practice due to a (a) separate compilation and (b) our diff-based deployment model.
+You might wonder why it's necessary to annotate `I` -- can't RacerD just look at all the implementations of `i` at the call site for `bar`?
+Although this is a fine idea idea in principle, it's a bad idea in practice due to a (a) separate compilation and (b) our diff-based deployment model.
 In the example above, the compiler doesn't have to know about all implementations (or indeed, any implementations) of `I` at the time it compiles this code, so there's no guarantee that RacerD will know about or be able to check all implementations of `I`.
 That's (a).
 For (b), say that we check that all implementations of `I` are thread-safe at the time this code is written, but we don't add the annotation.
 If someone else comes along and adds a new implementation of `I` that is not thread-safe, RacerD will have no way of knowing that this will cause a potential bug in `foo`.
 But if `I` is annotated, RacerD will enforce that all new implementations of `I` are thread-safe, and `foo` will remain bug-free.

 ## Annotations to help RacerD understand your code

-Getting started with RacerD doesn't require any annotations at all--RacerD will look at your usage of locks and figure out what data is not guarded consistently.
+Getting started with RacerD doesn't require any annotations at all -- RacerD will look at your usage of locks and figure out what data is not guarded consistently.
 But increasing the coverage and signal-to-noise ratio may require adding `@ThreadSafe` annotations along with some of the other annotations described below.
 Most of annotations described below can be used via the Maven Central package available [here](https://maven-repository.com/artifact/com.facebook.infer.annotation/infer-annotation).

 ### `@ThreadConfined`